 These ingredients come together to create a creamy and indulgent Chicken Korma that is sure to delight your taste buds with its complex flavors and tender chicken pieces in a luscious sauce.

-Besides these main ingredients, things like yogurt, cream or coconut milk, onions, ginger, garlic, and green chilies also help in creating the special creamy texture and balanced taste in Chicken Korma.
+Apart from these core ingredients, yogurt, cream or coconut milk, onions, ginger, garlic, and green chilies do their magic in giving Chicken Korma a such creamy texture and a balanced flavor.

 Selecting the Right Type of Chicken